Unhappy with Your Marriage but Your Spouse Doesn’t Want to Do Therapy?

 The Possibility of Personal Fulfillment, Regardless of Your Spouse’s Involvement

-And the thing that is SO empowering about therapy in general, and particularly when you go alone/they refuse to come — it really changes your whole life for real.
+And the thing that is SO empowering about therapy in general, and particularly.
+When you go alone/they refuse to come — it really changes your whole life for real.
 There is immense personal growth available to you here — even if your partner continues in resistance on the road for therapy, life can be better.

 You may enable yourself to get a better handle on who you are, what matters most to your life experience through increased self-awareness & emotional intelligence by support of therapy.
-You will also receive guidance and support from your therapist, who want you to experience the change that can restore not only what has been lost but gain wholeness… whether or not he joins in too.
+You will also receive guidance and support from your therapist.
+Who want you to experience the change that can restore not only what has been lost but gain wholeness… whether or not he joins in too.

 That feeling of empowerment can be literally and emotionally catharthic, allowing you to drop the literal baggage that may have been holding your spirits down before.
 The best case may be to partner alongside your spouse but therapy ensures you do not have to wait for their partnership in order to start repairing and improving the marriage.